Updated: Nov. 2024

 Labelling

 It is recognised that clear and consistent labelling will be important for consumer communication and to ensure automation for return points.
 All three nations intend to mandate the use of both a mark to identify the product as part of a DRS and the use of an identification marker such as a barcode or QR code to enable the container to be recognised at the return point.
-The specific details and design of these markings would be for the DMO(s) to decide.
+The specific details and design of these markings would be for the DMO(s) to decide and is expected to be consistent across the UK.

 The DMO has not yet been chosen and will be appointed through an application process set out in the regulations.
-The deposit rate for England, Wales and Northern Ireland will be set by the DMO after consultation with producers.
+It is possible there will be a separate DMO in each devolved nation.
+The deposit rate for all three Nations will be consistent and will be set by the DMO(s) after consultation with producers.
 The DMO’s responsibility is to consider the size of a producer, based partly on the number of drinks containers placed on the UK market, in relation to the fee amount.
-The Treasury has not yet confirmed whether VAT will be payable on the deposit.
+Detailed guidance on VAT on deposits is expected from HMRC, VAT will only be collected on unredeemed deposits.

 The DMO will be responsible for receiving and processing any exemption letters from retailers selling in-scope containers.
 They will also be obligated to consider the strategic placement of return points, to ensure an accessible and comprehensive network of return points.
 Online retailers will also sit with the DMO’s remit, ensuring a takeback service is offered in respect of online purchases from day one.